-The Sexual Health Program offers quality services to prevent and control
+The Sexual Health Program offers quality services to prevent and control sexually transmitted diseases (STDs):

 - Prevention Education

-testing is recommended for anyone who:
+STD and HIV (human immunodeficiency virus) testing is recommended for anyone who:

-- Has had oral, anal, or vaginal sex and did not use latex condoms or barriers.
+- Has had oral, anal or vaginal sex and did not use latex condoms or barriers.

 - Shares needles to inject drugs or has sex with someone who does.